Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Abstract

 \section{Abstract}

-Trade-off between degree of joint measurability, sharpness and biasedness was known in the case of pairs of qubit observables.
-In the present work we generalised sharpness and biasedness measure for multilevel systems.
-Then a trade-off between amount of quantum mechanical (QM) violation of macrorealism (MR), sharpness and biasedness is established.
-Specifically we found minimum value of the sharpness parameter, above which QM violations of different necessary conditions of MR persist, decreases with increase of biasedness.
-We also analysed the effect of biasedness parameter on magnitudes of QM violations of different necessary conditions of MR for multilevel spin systems.
+Generalised dichotomic quantum measurements are fully characterised by two real parameters, dubbed as sharpness parameter and biasedness parameter.
+The trade-off between the degree of joint measurability, sharpness and biasedness of generalised measurements was known in the case of pairs of qubit observables.
+In the present work we generalise the notion of sharpness and biasedness measure of multi-outcome generalised measurements pertaining to multilevel systems.
+A trade-off between the amount of quantum mechanical (QM) violation of macrorealism (MR), sharpness and biasedness is established.
+Specifically we found that the minimum value of sharpness parameter, above which the QM violations of different necessary conditions of MR persist, decreases with increase in biasedness.
+We also analysed the effect of biasedness parameter on the magnitudes of QM violations of different necessary conditions of MR for multilevel spin systems.